 Note: If you are a software vendor building extensions for Zowe, when using Node.js v12.x or later, it is highly recommended that plug-ins used are tagged.
 For more information, see Tagging on z/OS.

-- IBM SDK for Java Technology Edition V8 or later
+- IBM SDK for Java Technology Edition V8

 (Optional, recommended) IBM z/OS Management Facility (z/OSMF) Version 2.2, Version 2.3 or Version 2.4.